-Needs Assessment

-As part of the needs assessment, community input about parks is analyzed to determine the community's preferences and needs.
-The graphs below illustrate what we've heard so far (based on 320 survey responses).
+Needs Assessment Choose you and your family's favorite recreational Which age group do you feel has the greatest need As part of the needs assessment, community input about parks is analyzed to determine the activities, even if you have to go outside of Manor to for recreational programming?
+Rank your answers participate in them.
+Check all that apply. community's preferences and needs.
+The graphs below illustrate what we've heard so far (based on from 1 to 6.
+Walking / hiking on trails categories?